Mozilla9/coap-iot-server/README.md

 # coap-iot-server

-Implementation of small CoAP server for collecting data from IoT devices
+This project is an example how you can implement a CoAP server for collecting data from IoT devices.
+Common tasks when working with iot devices are:
+  - receive a packet with some data, then parse and put it in the DB.
+  - configure the device
+  - update firmware on-the-air

 Used [californium](https://github.com/eclipse/californium)